top of page

 weather

-Wadi Rum climate and weather information
+Wadi Rum weather and climate

 grunge-line-8_edited.png

-wadi rum weather
+weather wadi rum

 Temperature wadi rum

-sunshine and daylight in wadi rum
+Sunshine and daylight in wadi rum

-rainfall in wadi rum
+Rainfall in wadi rum

-wadi rum climate
+seasons in wadi rum

 Winter in wadi rum

 Winter starts in December and ends in February.
 70% of the rainfall falls during winter, Wadi Rum experiences about 12 days of rain in the winter.
-Rain showers are usually short and activities can continue as normal, as long as it’s safe to drive.
+Rain showers are usually short, and activities can continue as normal, as long as it’s safe to drive.
 January is the coolest month.
 During winter the nighttime temperature can drop down to zero degrees.
 In the mountains and even in the desert, there is a chance of snow.
 When the sun rises and the day progresses, snow will quickly disappear.
 During the day the maximum temperature can reach 15 °C (59 °F).
 December has an average of 7 hours of sunshine per day and January and February have an average of 8 hours.
-In December and January the UV intensity is moderate, wear covering clothes and seek shade between 12 pm and 3 pm when the sun is strongest.
+In December and January, the UV intensity is moderate, wear covering clothes and seek shade between 12 pm and 3 pm when the sun is strongest.
 In the winter it doesn’t feel hot, but in February the UV intensity is high.
 Sun protection like SPF and a hat is advised.

 spring in wadi rum